 When you feel threatened by change, search for an attitude that benefits you.
 Then act on that attitude.

-This idea of action brings us to the commitment, the next element of the C personality: putting on a pos"I"tive mental costume.
+This brings us to the commitment, the next element of the C personality: putting on a pos"I"tive mental costume.

 Committed